saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 #### Video

-Watch This Video to See how to set up your Sauce Credentials as environment variables on MacOS in the [Sauce Credentials](https://www.youtube.com/watch?v=3K1Eu0eTha8&t=12s).
+Watch This Video to See how to [set up your Sauce Credentials as environment variables on MacOS](https://www.youtube.com/watch?v=3K1Eu0eTha8&t=12s).

 <video id="3K1Eu0eTha8"></video>